HSLU-Projects/MAIDICO/README.md

 # MAIDICO Learning Journal

-The aim of this journal is to account for the learning progress in the subject of managing digital companies.
+The aim of this journal is to account for the learning progress in the subject managing digital companies.

 The following topics will be covered in every section:
 - lessions learned